For people under 18, non-consensual sexting is illegal and penalties can be very serious.

 What do I do if I find explicit images of my child?

-- talk to them about your concerns and allow them time to respond
+Find a quiet place and talk to them about your concerns and allow them time to respond.

-- try to work out how/where this has happened and who else may be involved.
+Ascertain what has happened and who else may be involved.
+Who were the images sent to?
 Where are the images now?
 Who may have them?
+Were they pressured to send the pics?

-- if you believe that the ‘sexting’ is a result of your child being the victim of an online sexual predator rather than adolescent naivety, please notify the police immediately.
+If you believe that the 'sexting' is a result of your child being the victim of an online sexual predator rather than adolescent naivety, notify the police immediately.

 Printable advice sheet